 Will virtual events be the “new normal”?

 Undoubtedly humans still need to interact and exchange information face-to-face – it’s important, especially for co-creation.
 For now however, it is crucial to have a balance between live and virtual events.
-At this critical junction we are gradually returning to ‘normality’ and are now hosting smaller and local events at our Studio in Wandsworth.
+At this critical junction we are gradually returning to ‘normality’ and are now hosting courses again at our Studio in Wandsworth.

 Learning to navigate the situation requires extensive planning and willingness to adapt fast.
 In today’s rapidly changing environment, preparedness is key.
 We have reviewed the way that we run events to ensure that we are doing everything we can to give the highest priority to the safety and comfort of our delegates.
 The studio has been completely revamped to ensure that coronavirus safety measures can be adhered to.
 This means a light, airy and spacious Studio space, to ensure social distancing and to keep groups separate.
 It is also vital that we follow best practices such as maintaining safe distances, no shared stationery (including the ubiquitous Post-it notes), regular cleaning and hand sanitization.